Business Administration (BA/BS) Contact Information

 STAT 243Z Elementary Statistics I 4

-Social science course that also satisfies a cultural literacy requirement 4
+Core-education course in social science that also satisfies a cultural literacy requirement 4

 Credits 16-17